-During an Out-of-School Suspension (OSS), students will NOT be permitted on Marion CUSD #2 property for the duration of the suspension.
+During an out-of-school suspension students will NOT be permitted on Marion Unit 2 property for the duration of the suspension.
 This includes all after-school activities.
-The OSS will be documented as an unexcused absence.
+The out-of-school suspension will be documented as an unexcused absence.

 Students who have been suspended from school will be permitted to make up the work they miss while under suspension.
 Students must have the work completed upon return to school in order to receive credit.
 Students should be prepared to take any quizzes or tests that might have occurred on the day they return.
 If work is not completed upon return, students will earn a zero grade for all missing assignments.
-Parents/guardians must make arrangements to pick up the assignments in the office while the student is suspended.
+Parents or Guardians must make arrangements to pick up the assignments in the office while the student is suspended.